morris-lab/CellOracle/docs/tutorials/atac.rst

 B. Extract TF binding information from bulk ATAC-seq data or Chip-seq data
 --------------------------------------------------------------------------
-Bulk DNA-seq data can be used to get open accessible promoter/enhancer sequence.
+Bulk DNA-seq data can be used to get the accessible promoter/enhancer sequences.

 Python notebook